ronaksinghbagga/GitSampleRepo/readme.txt

 Hello Ronak

-This  is your Git Readme fie
+This  is your Git Readme file.
+And this repo was just for understanding the git and github